top of page

 Your startup's valuation is major component of a venture capital investment.
 Getting the highest valuation you can requires giving up less of your equity — if you are raising capital using equity — which means more money in your future pocket.

-In addition to boosting your revenue bottom line, here are five other tips that can help maximize your company’s valuation in the eyes of investors.
+In addition to boosting your revenue bottom line, here are five other tips that can help increase and maximize your company’s valuation in the eyes of investors.

 1. Experience matters, so build a team that has it